10 Best Affordable Homeowners Insurance Companies of 2026

 Are Appliances Covered Under Homeowners Insurance?

-Homeowners' Insurance does not cover the cost of repairing or replacing an appliance as a result of normal wear and tear.
+Homeowners' Insurance does not cover repairing or replacing an appliance due to normal wear and tear.

 For more extensive coverage of appliances, homeowners can shop for a home warranty plan that can cover all their appliances.
 Home warranties, unlike insurance, cover wear and tear and just age.